Minkov/pb-interactive-python/EN/10-While-Loop/03-While-Loop.md

   # loop body
 ```

-In the code example above, condition is any **expression that returns a Boolean result** – `true` or `false`.
+In the code example above, condition is any **expression that returns a Boolean result** – `True` or `False`.

 It determines how long the loop body will be repeated and is called `loop condition`.

-In this example the `loop body` is the programming code executed at each iteration of the loop, i.e. whenever the input condition is true.
+In this example the `loop body` is the programming code executed at each iteration of the loop, i.e. whenever the input condition is True.

-In the while loop, firstly the Boolean expression is evaluated and if it is `true`, the sequence of operations in the body of the loop is executed.
+In the while loop, firstly the Boolean expression is evaluated and if it is `True`, the sequence of operations in the body of the loop is executed.

-Then again the input condition is checked and if it is `true` again, the body of the loop is executed.
+Then again the input condition is checked and if it is `True` again, the body of the loop is executed.

-All this is repeated again and again **until at some point the conditional expression returns value** `false`.
+All this is repeated again and again **until at some point the conditional expression returns value** `False`.

 # Example: Sequence of Numbers 2k+1
 Write a program that prints all **numbers ≤ n** of the series: **1, 3, 7, 15, 31, …,** assuming that each next number = **previous number * 2 + 1**.